ytokan/translation_views/README.md

 **Target translation**

  * Target language: `field`,`filter`.
 Should in most cases be an exposed filter.
-   Also, there is an extra filter option: *Remove rows where source language is equal to the target language
+   Also, there is an extra filter option: *Remove rows where language equals target language

 These fields/filters will display information about each row in the selected target language: